 Megan’s Law Web Site

-The California Department of Justice has recently announced a new service that allows the public to access sex offender information via a public internet web site.
+The California Department of Justice hosts a website that allows the public to access sex offender information for some offender classifications.
 The site can be found at www.meganslaw.ca.gov.

 Offender Watch is the nation’s leading registered sex offender management and community notification tool with hundreds of leading agencies in dozens of states utilizing it.
 You may enter any address in Marin County and see real-time information on the publishable offenders within a one mile radius of the address you enter.
 You may confidentially register as many addresses in the County as you wish, and we will continuously monitor the addresses and send you an email alert if a new offender registers an address within one mile of any address you register.
 To find out more, click Offender Watch.

 The release of this information to the public is a means of assuring public protection and not to punish the offenders.
 The information may not be used to harass the offender or commit any crime against the offender.
 Public safety is best served when offenders are not concealing their location to avoid harassment.

 You can reduce the risk to yourself and your family by taking simple precautions:

 Practice good security – at home, at the office, and in your vehicle.